Phase I - Contemporary Copies of English Anglo Saxon Pennies

 not online yet

-could have been included with he following phase.
+could have been included with the following phase.
 The coins exhibit one

 one quarter of the reverse die.
-The two basic designs are
+The two basic designs are derived

 not online yet

-fifth phase of Hiberno-Norse coins is really a bit of
+The fifth phase of Hiberno-Norse coins is really a bit of a kludge.

-and weight appear to have been produced in a period of
+and weight appear to have been produced in a period of aproximately

 tend to help group the coins together.